22388o/arctica/README.md

         </ul>
               <p>A comprehensive technial design document can be found <a href="https://docs.google.com/document/d/1_RZysHjRNKTzPG_xDWh8-EvLn57AOlBO3d9J-_0bSRQ/edit?usp=sharing">here</a> </p>
         <p> <a href="https://www.figma.com/file/KcE9byRVhSntYcTITn1OvY/Bitcoin-Wallet-UI-Kit-(Arctica)?node-id=3350%3A85090">User Experience Design Documents </a></p>
-        <p>NOTE: Arctica is currently in Alpha and is not currently reccomended for the storage of funds.
-This is a spiritual successor to <a href="https://github.com/JWWeatherman/yeticold">Yeti Cold</a>, which is my reccomended Bitcoin storage protocol until Arctica releases a Beta client</p>
+        <p>NOTE: Arctica is currently in Alpha and is not currently recommended for the storage of funds.
+This is a spiritual successor to <a href="https://github.com/JWWeatherman/yeticold">Yeti Cold</a>, which is my recommended Bitcoin storage protocol until Arctica releases a Beta client</p>
     </div>
 </template>